loighic/loighic.github.io/_pages/macro/pt3a/AS.md

 	</div>
 </div>
 <div class="caption"><div align="left">
-<strong>Figure 3: The shape of the short-run aggregate supply (SRAS) curve</strong>&nbsp;&nbsp;</div>
+<strong>Figure 4</strong>&nbsp;&nbsp;The shape of the short-run aggregate supply (SRAS) curve.</div>
 </div>
 </div>

 At the far left, the SRAS curve has a very minimal slope.
-(In the standard SRAS curve that we use today, it's not flat, but at this extreme it is nearly so.)
+(In the standard SRAS curve that we use today, it's not flat, but at this extreme, it is nearly so.)
 Here we are well below potential GDP, and so output is very low.
-As a result, there is plenty of capacity to supply more goods and services, and a small increase in the price level or shift to aggregate demand will have a big effect on output supplied.
+As a result, there is plenty of capacity to supply more goods and services, and a small increase in the price level will have a big effect on output supplied.
 (And similarly, a decrease in either will also have a big effect but in the opposite direction.)

 At the far right, and to the right of LRAS, the SRAS is almost vertical.
 Here aggregate supply is above potential GDP, and so output cannot increase much more.
 At this part of the SRAS curve, even a large increase in the price level or AD will not have a big effect on output.

 The slope of the middle part of the SRAS curve is between the two extremes.
 Here, changes to the price level or AD will increase output, although not as much as further to the left on the SRAS curve---but more than we get once we pass LRAS.

+---